Kroger closing two California stores over local pay-raise rules

 A Ralphs store and a Food 4 Less store in Long Beach, California, will close on April 17, the company said in a statement Monday.
 A spokesperson declined to provide additional information on the decision, such as how many employees will lose their jobs.

+In Long Beach, the ordinance will require a $4 an hour “hero pay” raise for workers at chains that employ more than 300 workers nationally and at least 15 workers locally.

 Several localities, including Seattle and Santa Monica, California, passed similar mandates in January requiring large grocery chains to increase pay during the pandemic.
-In Long Beach, the ordinance will require a $4 an hour “hero pay” raise for workers at chains that employ more than 300 workers nationally and at least 15 workers locally.

 In Washington state, Kroger operates the QFC and Fred Meyer chains.
+Asked about the company’s Seattle stores, QFC spokeswoman Tiffany Sanders provided a statement that said in part, “These misguided mandates could put any struggling store in jeopardy of closure.”

-The company criticized the city for not raising the pay of its own frontline workers and said both stores had been struggling.
+The company criticized Long Beach for not raising the pay of its own frontline workers and said both stores had been struggling.
 The Cincinnati-based chain also said Long Beach was interfering with the traditional bargaining process.

 “The irreparable harm that will come to employees and local citizens as a direct result of the City of Long Beach’s attempt to pick winners and losers is deeply unfortunate,” Kroger said.